Is-Xu1/waveform_marking_bolton/README.md

 # University of Texas at Austin
-Python Interactive UI for Manual Waveform Marking Created by Isaac Xu and Dr. Chas Bolton
+Python Interactive UI for Manual Waveform Marking <br>
+Created by Isaac Xu and Dr. Chas Bolton
 # Download instructions
 Download python file and run requirements.txt